 Susan Hearne Richardson concentrates her practice in the area of environmental law, including regulatory and compliance counseling, due diligence for real estate and corporate transactions, permitting, enforcement and hazardous site remediation.
 Ms. Richardson has significant experience in advising clients with regard to wastewater permitting and enforcement issues, particularly as applicable to municipal governments.

-Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2018 and the ten years immediately preceding.
-She is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+Ms. Richardson was recognized in The Best Lawyers in America® for Environmental Law in 2021 and the 13 years immediately preceding.
+She is listed in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
 Ms. Richardson was recognized in the 2009 Legal 500 US and named to The International Who's Who of Business Lawyers for 2009.
 She was named a Georgia "Super Lawyer" in Environmental Law in 2016 and the seven years immediately preceding by Super Lawyers magazine.
-Ms. Richardson has been named as one of Georgia Trend's 2012 and 2016 "Legal Elite" for Environmental Law and is AV® rated by Martindale-Hubbell.*
+Ms. Richardson has been named as one of Georgia Trend's 2012, 2016, 2017, and 2018 "Legal Elite" for Environmental Law and is AV® rated by Martindale-Hubbell.*

 Represent Glynn County, Georgia with regard to the purchase of a major brownfields property, which currently is listed on the federal Superfund list.
 This work involved negotiation of a purchase agreement with a Fortune 100 company and obtaining other Brownfields protection, including a “Ready for Reuse” determination from U.S. EPA.

-Assisted the client with removal of a legacy brownfields property from the Georgia Hazardous Site Inventory through new protections provided under the recently-enacted Georgia Voluntary Remediation Program.
+Assisted client with removal of a legacy brownfields property from the Georgia Hazardous Site Inventory through new protections provided under the Georgia Voluntary Remediation Program.